 March 11, 2021 UPDATE:

-I have asked the Seattle Department of Transportation (SDOT) to participate in my Committee in April of 2021 to report on their progress implementing the bridge audit.
+I have asked the Seattle Department of Transportation (SDOT) to participate in my Committee in April of 2021 to report on their progress implementing the bridge audit that I ordered in 2020.
 In the meantime, I issued this press release:

 Prioritize Bridge Infrastructure Jobs When Investing New Federal Dollars for our Economic Recovery